cujojs/most/docs/api.md

 ####`stream.distinctBy(equals) -> Stream`
 ####`most.distinctBy(equals, stream) -> Stream`

 Create a new stream with *adjacent duplicates* removed, using the provided `equals` function.
+End signal value on the result stream will be the same as on input stream (i.e. it will *not* be a subject of removal of duplicates).

 ```
 stream:                              -a-b-B-c-D-d-e->